isabella232/data-workbench.en-1/help/home/c-get-started/c-exp-data-seg-exp/c-mmp-integration.md

 ---
-description: Data Workbench lets you export files to integrate with the Master Marketing Profile as part of an integrated Adobe Marketing Cloud.
+description: Data Workbench lets you export files to integrate with the Profiles and Audiences Export as part of an integrated Adobe Experience Cloud.
-seo-description: Data Workbench lets you export files to integrate with the Master Marketing Profile as part of an integrated Adobe Marketing Cloud.
+seo-description: Data Workbench lets you export files to integrate with Profiles and Audiences as part of an integrated Adobe Experience Cloud.
 seo-title: Master Marketing Profile Export
 title: Master Marketing Profile Export
 uuid: bae0f0c5-a452-4afd-9f2c-5f3ab69a12d2